ArmFriiz/Data-Engineering-Zoomcamp/01-docker-terraform/README.md

 ```bash
 docker run -it --rm -p 8888:8888 -v "${pwd}:/app" --entrypoint=bash python:3.13
 ```
-2. After entering the Docker environment, enter the command
+2. After entering the Docker environment, enter the command below to check the pip version
 ```bash
 pip -V
 ```
-to check the pip version

 #### Question 2.
 Given the docker-compose.yaml, what is the hostname and port that pgadmin should use to connect to the postgres database?
 (1 point)